 Prevention in Horses in Training or Older Horses

 To prevent horse lameness for equines in training, feed plenty of good quality micro and macro nutrients, along with minerals and trace minerals.
-I like the Simplexity APA Blend or Essentials as a general nutritional foundation.
+I like this powdered algae blend or packets of algae, probiotics and enzymes as a general nutritional foundation.

 3. Horse Lameness: Alleviate Pain